Cannabis Fungus Gnat Cheat Sheet

 6.)
 Keep your sticky yellow cards up until Fungus Gnats are completely gone.
 These yellow sticky cards will continue killing adult gnats.
 They’re also helpful because they will alert you to whether fungus gnat numbers are rising or falling.
 Even after killing all the larvae, it may take a few days to a few weeks before the adult fungus gnats are completely gone and you stop seeing new gnats caught on your sticky cards.

-This type of bacteria produces a toxin that hurts the larvae of fungus gnats and prevents them from being able to eat.
-Bacillus thuringiensis will not affect your plants or roots in any other way.
-Products that contain this bacteria are sometimes listed as “BT” or “BTi.”
+This type of bacteria produces a toxin that hurts the larvae of fungus gnats and prevents them from being able to eat (it also kills mosquito larva), but doesn’t affect your plants or roots.
+Products that contain this bacteria are sometimes listed as “BT” or “BTi” (to indicate the subspecies israelensis – which is particularly effective against fungus gnats).
 It is also safe for fish, pets, humans and pretty much everything besides larvae.
 It is safe for organic grows, even in the middle of the flowering/budding stage, and won’t hurt other microbes living in the soil.

-When using pellet-type formulations of bacillus thuringiensis, you will get better results if you crush it up before sprinkling on soil.
+When using pellet-type formulations of bacillus thuringiensis, you will get better results if you crush it up before sprinkling on soil, or mix it with water.
+Always make sure to get Bacillus thuringiensis var israelensis (other types of BT are better at caterpillars).
 Powder and dry formulations of bacillus thuringiensis seem to work better than liquid ones.

 While bacillus thuringiensis is probably the best way to naturally kill fungus gnat larvae, you can use other biological control methods to kill these maggots.
 The following options will help control fungus gnat infestations but will likely not completely get rid of them unless you stop overwatering your plants.